The Happiest Days of Our Lives: Composition

 On the album, "The Happiest Days of Our Lives" segues into "Another Brick in the Wall, Part 2" with a loud, high-pitched scream by Waters, similar to one of the band's earlier works: "Careful with That Axe, Eugene".
 Because of this segue, many radio stations play one right after the other, and subsequent Floyd compilation albums (both Echoes and A Foot in the Door) use this song as the extended intro to "Another Brick in the Wall".

 In the film based on the album, the sound at the beginning of the song is depicted as coming from a train entering a large tunnel, rather than a helicopter, as heard on the album.
 According to Gerald Scarfe, there was supposed to be a puppet of the teacher at the end of the tunnel in the film.
-Alan Parker made shots of it, but it didn't work out, so they used Alex McAvoy, who played the schoolteacher, to do the scene instead.
+Alan Parker made shots of it, but it didn't work out, so they used the Scottish actor Alex McAvoy, who played the schoolteacher, to do the scene instead.
 Before the cut in the middle for the Schoolmaster to mock Pink, somewhat quiet hysterical laughter is heard, extremely similar to the Schoolmaster's voice.
-Additionally, the song is slightly faster, and the bass is noticeably louder compared to the album version.
+Additionally, the song is slightly faster, and the bass guitar is noticeably louder compared to the album version.